WHAT DOES A BRILLIANT-CUT DIAMOND MEAN?

 If you’ve been shopping for diamond jewelry, you may have heard the term “brilliant-cut diamonds.”
 But what does it really mean?
 Here's a quick rundown of how these diamonds are crafted and why they're so popular among buyers.

-Generally, any diamond that is cut or polished with several facets to provide sparkle is called a "brilliant-cut diamond."
-However, nothing is ever really that simple.
-Most people who use the term are actually referring to a round diamond with extremely precise cut featuring 58 facets (or 57 if there is no culet), with 25 on the pavilion (below the girdle) and 33 on the crown (above the girdle), all of which radiate out from a central point to the girdle edge.
-And each of these tiny facets needs to be set precisely to produce the greatest amount of sparkle.
+A "brilliant-cut diamond" is any diamond cut or polished with multiple facets to provide brilliance.
+But nothing is ever that straightforward.
+Most people use the term 'brilliant-cut diamond" to describe a round diamond cut with 58 facets (or 57 if there is no culet), with 25 on the pavilion (below the girdle) and 33 on the crown (above the girdle), all radiating out from a central point to the girdle edge.
+And each of these small facets must be precisely aligned to give off the maximum amount of sparkle.

-No diamond is brilliant just because it is round.
-A brilliant-cut resembles two pyramids aligned base to base and is designed to maximize the gem's brilliance with the least amount of carat weight loss.
+No, a diamond is not a brilliant-cut diamond just because it is round.
+A brilliant-cut diamond resembles two pyramids aligned base to base and is designed to maximize the gem's brilliance with the least amount of carat weight loss.
+Therefore, not all round diamonds are brilliant-cut diamonds.

 WHY ARE BRILLIANT-CUT DIAMONDS SO POPULAR?

-Finally, round brilliant-cut diamonds most closely resemble the natural contours of rough diamond crystals.
+- Finally, round brilliant-cut diamonds most closely resemble the natural contours of rough diamond crystals.
 This means less diamond cutting is required to shape the stone, leading to less waste and a larger, final carat weight.
-This is one reason why round brilliant-cut diamonds offer fantastic value to consumers.